 If you’d asked me a few years ago what a pressure cooker was, I wouldn’t have had a clue.
 Now the Instant Pot Pressure Cooker is my go-to appliance for everything, and I use it at least 4 days per week for breakfast or dinner.
 It reduces your cooking time and makes the most delicious meals in a hurry.

 A pressure cooker can double as a slow cooker, so you get two appliances in one.
 You can even make a cheesecake in your pressure cooker, and it will be the best cheesecake you’ve ever had.

 Smart refrigerators have been around for a few years, and I think they could very well become a must-have in the kitchen.
-They have Google Assistant or Bixby voice assistant integration, inner cameras for you to see what’s inside via an app on your phone, and large LCD screens on the front panel to schedule family events, show photos, and even order groceries.
+They have Google Assistant or Bixby voice assistant integration, inner cameras for you to see what’s inside via an app on your phone, and large LCDs on the front panel to schedule family events, show photos, and even order groceries.
 You can find the Samsung Family Hub online right now, and keep an eye out for other smart refrigerators you may want to add to your kitchen this year.